- What Is Alprazolam For Dogs?

 Symptoms that are related to an allergic reaction can include:

-In some situations, you may find that your dog becomes aggressive or hyper after taking the medication rather than calmed.
+In some situations, you may find that your dog's behavior becomes aggressive or hyper after taking the medication rather than calmed.
 These are known as paradoxical effects.

-It can also be a good idea to ask your vet about the long term side effects of Xanax and other alprazolam medications.
+It can also be a good idea to ask your vet about the long term side effects of Xanax and other alprazolam medications for anxiety disorders.
 If you've never used it or given it to a pet before, then your vet can also give you an idea of how long it takes for Xanax to work.
 Make sure that you don't provide multiple Xanax doses if the first doesn't appear to be working.